grantila/106/README.md

 To follow logs and see what lines are part of a certain code flow (a client-side outgoing call, or a server-side incoming request, e.g.), the concept of unique tags (or "sequences") help out a lot.
 Consider an HTTP server getting a request, performing multiple asynchronous tasks (like database operations) and then responding back.
 All things which get logged here, will be interleaved with other requests.

+You also have the possibility to add your own custom transports (e.g. to automatically send log errors from the browser to the server).

 # API

 The API works the same in the browser as well as in node.js.